Anyline/anyline-ocr-examples-windows-uwp/README.md

 	}
 ```

 ### 5. Follow the implementation below and enjoy scanning! :)

-For a detailed implementation guide, follow the Windows implementation guide on the [Anyline documentation site](https://documentation.anyline.io).
+For a detailed implementation guide, follow the Windows implementation guide on the [Anyline documentation](https://documentation.anyline.io) website.

 ## License